edsheltonorg/ed-home/README.md

     - Linux: `python rebuild_placeholder.py`
 - Select option `2`

+## Technical Recommendations

+- If dual-booting, I'd elect NTFS.
+MacOS/Windows/Linux/BSD all support it well.
+- I'd stay away from exFAT b/c it lacks a lot of data integrity other FSs have.
+- I encourage scripting your backups to encrypted `rclone-mounts`.

-## Recommendations
+## Structure Recommendations

 - I would change the user directory from `./ed/` to your name or handle `:)`
 - I'm not a big media or videogame person.
 Feel free to add to what's there!
 - If you can keep job stuff on job computers, always prefer that.
 - Feel free to expand or delete the `./ed/private/pda/gtd/` directory.
-- I encourage scripting your backups to `rclone-mounts`.

 # License

-For the truly neurotic, this project is licensed under the Zero-Clause BSD.
+Licensed under the Zero-Clause BSD.

-Do whatever you like w/ it.
-If anything, *I'm honored* you'd even care.
-Thanks!
+Treat this as you would public domain work, no attribution required.
+Thank you!